 While Kenya has faced unfortunate terrorist attacks, it's essential to note that these incidents were not targeted at tourists.
 Although disheartening, it's crucial not to let such events hold you back from pursuing your passion for travel.
 The tourism sector usually gets hit hard by these types of occurrences, impacting the livelihoods of many who depend on it.
 By staying informed and being cautious, you can contribute to ensuring a safe and enjoyable experience while supporting the local communities that thrive on tourism.

 Road safety in Kenya

-Most roads are well maintained and most traffic users know and obey the driving rules quite well.
-However, always drive defensively and at limited speed, lock your doors and avoid driving after dark due to badly lit roads and livestock that can cross the road unexpectedly.
-Do not leave valuables in your car when it's unattended and always carry cash, water and a charged mobile phone with you.
-Check the Driving in Kenya section for more travel tips.
+When it comes to safety while driving, we always recommend you drive defensively, lock your doors and avoid driving after dark.
+Do not leave valuables in your car when unattended and always carry cash, water and a charged mobile phone with you.

-We find Karen or L'angata the best place to stay; these are green and affluent residential areas, where you also find plenty of nice restaurants and shopping malls.
-There is little traffic in these neighbourhoods, and because of the expressways (bypass), it's easy to get out of the city.
-The use of Uber taxis is common and widespread in Nairobi.
+When considering accommodations, we recommend the areas of Karen or Langata.
+These green and affluent residential neighbourhoods not only provide a safe environment but also a lot of excellent restaurants and shopping malls.
+There is little traffic in these areas, and because of the expressways (bypass), it's easy to get out of the city.

 For transportation within Nairobi, the use of Uber taxis is the most popular, providing a reliable and secure means of getting around.
 By staying on your toes and following these safety tips, you can make the most of your time in Nairobi, enjoying its amazing culture and diverse offerings.